Ascent Of The Amazon Logo

 Rumble In The Jungle

-August 1, 2019 by Pete
+August 1, 2019 by Casey

 As Diego and I headed into the low-lying, tangled jungle and said our goodbyes to the people of the tiny community on the Rio Orosa, our packs seemed heavier than ever.
 We were carrying two weeks of food supplies, and the pack straps were already digging into my shoulders.
 With the oppressive heat and humidity, … Read more »